fehknt/gpib-spurious-emissions/README.md

 However, if you have characterized your attenuator flatness across data points near frequencies of interest, it will be a somewhat more accurate measurement.

 The output file contains both the measured power, compensation factor used, and the corrected power, so if you made a mistake in the compensation factors you don't have to remeasure everything.

+### Compensation File Generator

+A program, `generate_compensation.py`, is included to help generate or update the `ext_att_compensation.csv` file.
+This is useful for characterizing the loss of cables, attenuators, or antennas.

+To use `generate_compensation.py`:
+1. Connect the output of the spectrum analyzer's tracking generator to its input (or through the device/system you want to characterize).
+2. Run the script: `python generate_compensation.py`
+3. Enter the start and end frequencies for the range you want to measure.
+4. The script will then perform one or more sweeps to cover the requested frequency range.
+    * If the requested frequency range has an end frequency more than 10 times the start frequency, the script will automatically break the measurement into multiple segments.
+    * For each sweep, the script captures 401 data points.
+5. The measured attenuation values are saved to `ext_att_compensation.csv`.
+6. If the file already exists, the script will intelligently update it, removing any old data points that are within a 10% frequency tolerance of new measurements to prevent duplicates.